learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 - _An erroneous configuration is made to one of the cluster components_
 - _An outage occurs in the underlying infrastructure_

-Each single incident like these has the potential to bring down or severely hamper all the apps in your cluster.
+Every single incident like these has the potential to bring down or severely hamper all the apps in your cluster.

 _So, if your apps are very critical, a single-cluster solution might not be ideal for you._